 COPING WITH SIGNIFICANT ILLNESS

-Supporting Children Experiencing Significant Illness of a Family Member
+Supporting Young People with the Significant Illness of a Family Member

 We use this term, intentionally, because it is rather broad.
 It may include a chronic medical condition, substance use disorder, mental illness, or any other type of health-related condition that can potentially cause grief within a family.
-A child coping with the significant illness of a parent, caregiver or sibling can face many challenges.
+The significant illness of a parent, caregiver or sibling can feel like a deep loss for young people, as they witness changes in the person’s health, role, and presence in their daily lives.

 Helpful Resources